jgrss/zones/README.md

 so there is no need to ensure consistency prior to running.
 Statistics are processed per zone, so memory requirements scale with the size of the vector polygons.

-### Planned support

-Currently, vector points are supported for `PointStats`, but support for tabular x,y data will also be added.

 ### Zonal stats with polygon and raster data